capacitor-community/media/README.md

 npm install @capacitor-community/media
 ```

-This plugin is currently maintained for Capacitor 6.
-Add an `@5` at the end to install for Capacitor 5.
-Note that the Capacitor 5 version is no longer maintained, and cannot be published to the Google Play Store.
+This plugin is currently maintained for Capacitor 7 (plugin version 8).
+Add an `@7` at the end to install for Capacitor 6.
+There are currently no API changes between these two versions, so if you're migrating from plugin v7 to v8 (Capacitor 6 to 7), no code changes should be required.

 After installing, be sure to sync by running `ionic cap sync`.

-## Migrating to Plugin v7 (Capacitor 6)
+## Migrating from Plugin v6 to v7+

 There has been a breaking change to the way permissions are handled on Android.
 - If your app is not a "gallery" app (does not need access to all photo albums on the device, just its own), you no longer need the `READ_EXTERNAL_STORAGE`, `WRITE_EXTERNAL_STORAGE`, `READ_MEDIA_IMAGES`, or `READ_MEDIA_VIDEO` permissions.
 You can remove them from your `AndroidManifest.xml` file.
 The plugin will no longer request any permissions to save images to your app's albums.